akshikamde21/sorting-algorithm-visualizer/README.md

 ## Upcoming Features

-- **Algorithm Descriptions:**
+- **Algorithm Descriptions and Performance Metrics:**
-Access detailed explanations and descriptions for each sorting algorithm, including time complexity and use cases.
+Access detailed explanations and descriptions for each sorting algorithm, including time complexity and space complexity.

 - **Color Themes:**
 Customize the visualizer's appearance with a selection of color themes, including a dark theme for improved visibility.

-- **Performance Metrics:**
-Gain insights into key performance metrics, such as time complexity and space complexity, for each algorithm.

-- **Export and Share:**
-Export your visualizations as images or GIFs to share your discoveries with friends and colleagues.

 ---